-Fresh bulb-fennels can be readily available in the local farmer markets in early autumn or spring seasons.
-However, they also sold most of the year round, especially in the super markets.
-In the United States, bulb fennels labeled as "sweet-anise" in the markets, because of their anise-like flavor.
+Fresh bulb-fennels can be readily available in the local farmer markets in the early autumn or spring seasons.
+However, they also sold most of the year-round, especially in the supermarkets.
+In the United States, bulb fennels are labeled as "sweet-anise" in the markets because of their anise-like flavor.

-To harvest, firmly hold at its bulb base and gently pull the whole plant off the ground.
-Trim roots and cut off its top green leafy stems since they rob nutrients off fennel frond.
+To harvest, firmly hold at its bulb base and gently pull the whole plant off the soil.
+Trim roots and cut off its top green leafy stems since they rob nutrients off the fennel frond.

 Gigantic and over-mature bulbs are quite stringy and have a less intense flavor.
 Avoid dried out, shriveled bulbs and those with yellow discoloration, spots, splits, and bruise.